redpanda-data/deployment-automation/README.md

 Terraform and Ansible configuration to easily provision a [Redpanda](https://www.redpanda.com/) cluster on AWS, GCP, Azure, or IBM.

+# Goal of this project

+1 command to a production cluster

 ## Installation Prerequisites

 * Install Terraform in your preferred way: https://www.terraform.io/downloads.html